District councils of Bangladesh

-A district council or zila parishad, or zilla parishad is a local government body at the district level in Bangladesh.
+A district council or zila parishad, or zilla parishad is a local government body for districts in Bangladesh.
 The Bengali word parishad means council and zila parishad translates to district council.

 History

 The 1988 Local Government (Zila Parishad) Act provided for zila parishads constituted with a mixture of representative members and appointed members.
-Half of the members of a zila parishad were elected (the Members of Parliament for the district and the chairman of Union Parishads and town Committees in the district).
+Half of the members of a zila parishad were elected (the members of parliament for the district and the chairman of union parishads and town committees in the district).
 The government appointed the remaining half.

 Constitution

-The Constitution of Bangladesh states that local government bodies will consist of elected representatives but this has rarely been the case in history.
+The Constitution of Bangladesh states that local government bodies will consist of elected representatives however proper implementation is partial to this day.